Divisible Codes: Applications

 \chapter{Applications}

 In Theorem~\ref{thm_delta_divides_q_power} we have seen that in order to study $\Delta$-divisible codes it is sufficient to study $q^r$-divisible codes, where $r\in\Q$, $m\cdot r\in\N$, and $q=p^m$.
 The equivalence between $q^r$-divisible codes and $q^r$-divisible multisets of points in projective geometries have been discussed in Subsection~\ref{subsec_geometric_description}.
 Besides that there are several relations to other combinatorial structures, which is the topic of this section.
 In the subsequent subsections we give brief descriptions and pointers to the literature, while we devote entire sections to the relations to partial spreads and vector space partitions, see sections \ref{sec_partial_spreads} and \ref{sec_vector_space_partitions}.
+Our list is very far from being exhaustive.
+For applications in quantum computation we refer to \cite{hu2022divisible}.
+The unique minimal\footnote{A linear $[n,k]_q$-code $C$ is called linear if there do not exist two non-zero codewords $c_1,c_2\in C$ with $\supp\!\left(c_1\right)\subsetneq\supp\!\left(c_2\right)$.
+A major problem in this area is the determination of the minimum possible length $n=m_q(k)$ of a minimal $[n,k]_q$-code.
+We indeed have $m_3(5)=19$.} linear $[19,5]_3$-code is $3$-divisible \cite{kurz2023trifferent}.
+The relation between minimality and divisibility is more extensively studied in \cite{kurz2023divisibleminimal}.